-Brompton Academy aims to support young people, but no individual member of staff will offer absolute confidentiality.
+Our academies aim to support young people, but no individual member of staff will offer absolute confidentiality.
 It may be necessary that if a child protection issue arises then certain confidences must be passed on.
-The procedure for this is outlined in the Safeguarding and Child Protection Policy for UKAT Academies.
+The procedure for this is outlined in the Safeguarding and Child Protection Policy for UKAT academies.